Pigeon pea: Global production

 World production of pigeon peas is estimated at 4.49 million tons.
 About 63% of this production comes from India.
 The total number of hectares grown to pigeon pea is estimated at 5.4 million.
 India accounts for 72% of the area grown to pigeon pea or 3.9 million hectares.
 Africa is the secondary centre of diversity and at present it contributes about 21% of global production with 1.05 million tons.
 Malawi, Tanzania, Kenya, Mozambique and Uganda are the major producers in Africa.
+Malawi's Nandolo Farmers' Association is supported by international aid via the charity Christian Aid.

 The pigeon pea is an important legume crop of rainfed agriculture in the semiarid tropics.
 The Indian subcontinent, Africa and Central America, in that order, are the world's three main pigeon pea-producing regions.
 Pigeon peas are cultivated in more than 25 tropical and subtropical countries, either as a sole crop or intermixed with cereals, such as sorghum (Sorghum bicolor), pearl millet (Pennisetum glaucum), or maize (Zea mays), or with other legumes, such as peanuts (Arachis hypogea).
 Being a legume capable of symbiosis with Rhizobia, the bacteria associated with the pigeon pea enrich soils through symbiotic nitrogen fixation.

 The crop is cultivated on marginal land by resource-poor farmers, who commonly grow traditional medium- and long-duration (5–11 months) landraces.
 Short-duration pigeon peas (3–4 months) suitable for multiple cropping have recently been developed.
 Traditionally, the use of such input as fertilizers, weeding, irrigation, and pesticides is minimal, so present yield levels are low (average = 700 kg/ha).
 Greater attention is now being given to managing the crop because it is in high demand at remunerative prices.

 Pigeon peas are very drought-resistant and can be grown in areas with less than 650 mm annual rainfall.
 With the maize crop failing three out of five years in drought-prone areas of Kenya, a consortium led by the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) aimed to promote the pigeon pea as a drought-resistant, nutritious alternative crop.

+Nitrogen fixation

+Legumes, which provide highly nutritious products and contribute to soil fertility through biological nitrogen fixation, are one of the most important crops in mixed crop-livestock systems.
+Cajanus cajan is an important legume crop with a high N-fixation ability (79 % N derived from the atmosphere).
+Plant-growth promoting rhizobacteria (PGPR), together with strains of Rhizobium, can enhance growth and nitrogen fixation in pigeon pea by colonizing thenselves in the plant nodules.
+These bioinoculants can be added as a single species but also as combined communities.
+Using a single bioinoculant shows benefits, but mixed communitites of different bioinoculatns have a greater positive impact on nodulation, plant dry mass, as well as shoot and root length.
+These different community species have different functions for the pigeon pea: